 Lastly, the post-match rugby ritual may be the most attractive, but it is also the hardest on the body.
 The tradition of a quick shower to warm up and wash the mud off before being first at the bar is not all it is cracked up to be.
 Cool downs are incredibly important to help the body recover after exercise and prevent injury so jogging and static stretches shouldn’t be skipped for the sake of a pint.
 It is important to respect the body as well in rugby.

 All of rugby’s traditions do not take away from the fact it is a tough game where contact is paramount and injuries happen.
 That after all is more of its appeal.
 Whether you are an amateur, pro or official injuries can be annoying, but also expensive so make sure you have good sports insurance.
-We provide the best cover at the best price, including income protection and private medical insurance.
+We provide the best cover at the best price, including income protection and sports health insurance.

 Contact us to find out which policy is right for you and concentrate on the finer side of the fine game.